Top 3 Cheapest Marijuana Stocks to Buy Now (2019 Review)

 Substantial working capital

-Any company that is going to move into the cannabis space in a meaningful way will need a lot of working capital.
+Any company that wants to move into the cannabis space in a meaningful way will need a lot of working capital.
 The capital isn’t just needed to produce and distribute the product, but to engage in R&D and survive price wars.

-Cannabis companies are going to have similar traits to pharmaceutical firms, in that they must constantly innovate and improve on their product to maintain competitiveness.
+Cannabis companies feature similar traits to pharmaceutical firms, in that they must constantly innovate and improve on their products to maintain competitiveness.